zkmkarlsruhe/lidar/README.md

 # Installation

+lidartool, lidaradmin and lidarnode provide install scripts, which install required packages if needed.
+Please execute them as normal user and enter the admin password when required.

 ## Set up Single Computer Configuration

 If you want to use just **one or a few  LiDAR sensors** attached to a single computer: